-Land Use Criterion 1: Consistency with Current or Documented Planned Land/Submerged Lands Use
+Land Use Criterion 2: Consistency with Current or Documented Planned Land/Submerged Lands Use

 Land use plans are intended to guide future development.
-The Department of Defense (DoD) and non-DoD land use plans and constraint figures were presented in Volume 2, Chapter 8.
+The DoD and non-DoD land use plans and constraint figures were presented in Volume 2, Chapter 8.
 Potential adverse land use impacts would result from a proposed land use that is inconsistent with the existing land use, planned land use, or if vacant land and open space would be developed.
 Potential adverse impacts would also result if there are incompatible changes in use within submerged lands.

 The test for adverse impact significance is less rigorous for existing DoD land and submerged lands, where the limited land availability may force less than ideal land use changes.
-Federal actions on federal lands/submerged lands are subject to base command approval, but are not required to conform to state/territory land use plans or policies.
+Federal actions on federal lands/submerged lands are subject to base command approval, but are not required to conform with state/territory land use plans or policies.
 The proposed waterfront improvements are water dependent activities that would be consistent with the Guam Coastal Zone Management Act policies.
-The proposed action alternatives of this EIS have been developed in consultation with base command planners and approved by base commands.
+The proposed action alternatives of this EIS/OEIS have been developed in consultation with base command planners and approved by base commands.
 As a result, there would be no anticipated significant adverse impact to land use within DoD parcel boundaries.
 Land use changes on existing DoD land could be the basis for significant adverse impacts to other resource categories (such as aesthetics, noise, traffic, recreation, cultural, and natural resources) within and beyond DoD land boundaries.
-Impacts to these resources and others are addressed elsewhere in this EIS.
+Impacts to these resources and others are addressed elsewhere in this EIS/OEIS.

-Proposed land uses on newly acquired lands may have an adverse impact if they are not consistent with the existing or proposed land use at that site.
+Proposed land uses on newly acquired lands would have an adverse impact if they are not consistent with the existing or proposed land use at that site.
 Similarly, a change in use within non-DoD submerged lands could have an adverse impact.
 The test for significance is the degree of incompatibility and is qualitative.
 For example, proposed military housing would be consistent with existing or planned civilian residential communities and there would be no adverse impact to land use.
-A proposed industrial facility in an area that is designated for a public park may result in a significant adverse impact, while the same facility in an area proposed for heavy commercial would likely have no significant adverse impact.
+A proposed industrial facility in an area that is designated for public park would be a significant adverse impact, while the same facility in an area proposed for heavy commercial would have no significant adverse impact.

 While the proposed land use under the action alternatives may be consistent with the existing land use, there is potential for adverse impacts due to changes in land use intensity.
-For example, a training range that is used once per month would likely have no adverse impact, while daily use may result in an adverse impact.
-Potential adverse impacts associated with changes in land use intensity such as increases in marine traffic (Chapter 14), noise (Chapter 6), and unexploded ordnance (Chapter 18) are addressed under other resource area discussions of this EIS.
+For example, a training range that is used once per month may have an adverse impact if it were to be used daily.
+Potential adverse impacts associated with changes in land use intensity such as increases in marine traffic (Chapter 14), noise (Chapter 6), and unexploded ordnance (Chapter 18) are addressed under other resource area discussions of this EIS/OEIS.
 No significance criterion is established for land use intensity impacts.

-Land Use Criterion 2: Access Restrictions
+Land Use Criterion 3: Access Restrictions

 Additional restrictions on public access would be a potential adverse impact.
-For example, an increase in the setback distance from Navy ships for security purposes may restrict access to a recreational swimming or SCUBA diving site.
+For example, an increase in the setback distance from Navy ships for security purposes may restrict access to a SCUBA diving site.
 The test for significance is subjective and based on geographic area affected, the schedule or timing of the access restrictions (permanent or occasional), and the population affected.